npiper/magicmirror/hugo/content/pi-modules.md

 If something is not working you can test the above commands locally on the host.

-`gpiomon -r -b gpiochip0 23` should provide some output if you touch the sensor, the `wlr-randr` commands should enable/disable the screen.
+`gpiomon -e rising -c 0 23` should provide some output if you touch the sensor, the `wlr-randr` commands should enable/disable the screen.

 If they are working start the container and login with `docker exec -it mm bash` and try the same commands in the container.
 The container is running `privileged` so if the commands are not working inside could indicate a missing group.